FAQs

 Will I have to take time off work / study?

-Following an abortion you can go usually back to work, study or other normal activities the next day.
-Take it easy for several days after your abortion and avoid strenuous activity for two weeks.
+Following an abortion you can usually go back to work, study or other usual activities the next day.
+Take it easy for several days after your abortion.
+Avoid strenuous activity for two weeks.

 -

 I need help after my abortion.
+I feel distressed.
 What do I do?

-Your abortion provider will give you instructions about how to care for yourself during the procedure and how to access care if you experience any complications after the procedure (post-abortion care).
+Your abortion provider will give you instructions about how to care for yourself during the procedure and how to access care if you have any complications after the procedure (post-abortion care).

 -